 - Nearby Share allows users to send and receive files with their contacts or anonymously.

-- Find My Device makes it easy to locate, ring, or wipe a lost device.
+- Find My Device makes it easy to locate, lock, or wipe a lost device.

 Additionally, when a user signs into their Google account on their device, they are able to update their Google settings, manage the security of their account, and sync important data, such as their Google Contacts, across devices.